 In all of those categories of endeavour, women in the past had to overcome immense barriers to make their mark.
 With restricted legal, financial, and political rights any woman succeeding in business in the 18th, 19th, or 20th Century was a minor miracle.
 Yet, so many did.
 And most of them did so from positions of hardship.

-Ahead of International Women’s Day 2021 we look back and celebrate some of these historic inspirational entrepreneurs, including many female entrepreneurs who started with nothing.
+Ahead of International Women’s Day we look back and celebrate some of these historic inspirational entrepreneurs, including many female entrepreneurs who started with nothing.

 Eliza Tinsley (1813–1882)